Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Terraform-Notes.md

 }}
 ```
 - Do terraform init promt will come
-Local_exec and remote_exec
+### Local_exec and remote_exec
 Local Exec:
 The local-exec provisioner runs a command locally on the machine where Terraform is being executed.
-This is useful for tasks that need to be performed on the local machine rather than on the remote resource.
 resource "aws_instance" "web" {
   ami           = "ami-0c55b159cbfafe1f0"
   instance_type = "t2.micro"